 Dawei is a sleepy tropical town with a long history of trade – and an increasing importance as a port.
 The town features some interesting architecture, with many old wooden, thatch-roofed bungalows and some colonial brick and stucco mansions.
 The busy Si Pin Tharyar and Minagalar markets can be found opposite each other in the centre of town.

 The Shwe Taung Zar Pagoda is the main religious site in Dawei, and is set in a charming little complex.
 The short walk from the centre of Dawei is also a pleasant one, following streets lined with colonial era-buildings.
 In the centre of town, the busy Si Pin Tharyar and Minagalar markets are worth a visit – they can be found opposite each other.

-Near to Dawei is Maungmagan beach, with its beautiful setting of hills rising straight up from the shoreline.
-A host of simple restaurants serving great seafood can be found here.
-A half hour walk down the beach will take you to a lovely fishing village with small boats nestled in its harbour, and some picture-perfect beer stations where you can relax and take in the views and sea breeze.
-If you want to explore further south still, the sand becomes a more pristine shade of white, and the beach is cleaner and emptier.
+12 kilometres west of Dawei is Maungmagan beach, with its beautiful setting of hills rising straight up from the shoreline.
+There are a host of simple restaurants serving fresh seafood here and a 30 minute walk south will take you to a characterful fishing village with small boats nestled in its harbour – and some picture-perfect beer stations where you can relax and take in the views and sea breeze.